 16 Reasons Why Your Cut Cadet Mower Won’t Start

-Fix: Fill with fresh gasoline with an octane rating of 87-grade or higher.
+Fix: Fill and empty tank with fresh unleaded gasoline with an octane rating of 87-grade or higher.
 Choose a gas with an ethanol level no greater than 10%.
-Find more information on the correct fuel for your gas lawn mower here.
+Find more information on the correct fuel for your gas Cub Cadet lawn mower here.

 It is necessary to purchase fuel from a busy gas station and use it within a 30-day time period.
-If you are unable to consume the fuel within 30 days, you need to add a fuel additive to stabilize the fuel so it last a little longer without breaking down.
+If you are unable to consume the fuel within this time, you need to add a fuel additive to stabilize the fuel so it last a little longer without breaking down.

 Your fuel cap has a vent.
 When this vent gets plugged, your fuel tank will create a vacuum preventing your Cub Cadet mower from drawing gas out of the fuel tank.

 To check whether you gas cap is the cause of your starting problem, remove the cap and start your mower.
 If the Cub Cadet that wouldn’t start now starts, go ahead and reinstall the cap with the lawn mower still running.